Dhruvibansal/PHP_basics/README.md

 # PHP_basics

-Backend Coding language
+Backend Coding language "\n"
-Executes on the web server
+Executes on the web server "\n"
 Cannot be seen in the Browser